LassoSoft/LassoGuide/lasso_guide_source/operations/serialization.rst

    the original object state.

-In addition to implementing the proper methods, the object must have `trait_serializable`.
+In addition to implementing the proper methods, the object must have :trait:`trait_serializable`.
 This trait should be added when the type is defined.

 serialization_element Objects